clarkfitzg/phd_research/arrow/notes.md

 ## A Use Case

+I'm working on processing data that won't fit in memory.
+Therefore the data must be divided into subsets where each subset fits in memory for part of the computation.
+Dividing into subsets also facilitates parallel computing.
+I can write all the splitting logic myself, but this is slow and error prone.
+A better approach is to integrate with existing powerful tools.

-I would like to see R interact better with larger systems.
+More generally I would like to see R interact better with larger systems.